UncleTookie/DynamicCubemaps/README.md

 ## Using Dynamic Cubemaps

-Open the game options for **Dynamic Cubemaps** and choose a cubemap for each slot:
+Open the main options in-game and select **Dynamic Cubemaps** from the sidebar.
+Choose a cubemap for each slot:

 - Sunrise Cubemap
 - Day Cubemap